COVID-19 Frequently Asked Questions (FAQ)

 Victoria has commenced a travel permit system for all domestic travel into Victoria.
 All Victorian residents returning from interstate travel are required to adhere to the relevant testing and isolation requirements.
 Further information is available at the Victoria Travel Permit System Website.
 Families should consider any potential impacts if they are planning on travelling interstate and can only return to the service once they have complied with the requirements of their relevant permit.

 If you are planning to travel interstate or overseas this year, we ask that you let your Centre Director or Nominated Supervisor know your destination and dates.
 You can also email this information to Covidemail@example.com.

 How do I stay updated with COVID-19?

-- Daily updates are available from the Department of Health website.
+- Daily updates from the DH website.

-- Fact sheets are available from the Department of Education website.
+- Fact sheets from the DET website.

 - Video resources with information and tips from the DHHS website.